legends2k/blog/content/post/trip_bali/index.md

 # Day 0

+- Arrival at airport
+- Purchase SIM with just data
+    + Enough for Gojek, Grab and maps
-- Check-in at Umasari Rice Terrace Villa
+- Check-in at Umasari Rice Terrace Villa at night

 # Day 1